Sheryl Sheinafia: Early life and musical career

-Due to a flourishing acting career and landing subsequent leading roles in numerous high profile films, Sheryl would not release another album for the next 4 years.
+Due to a flourishing acting career and landing subsequent leading roles in numerous high profile films, Sheryl Sheinafia would not release another album for the next 4 years.
 Unable to take a hiatus from music, she instead diverted her focus into releasing singles to strengthen her discography.
 In 2017, she released her self-written hit ‘Sweet Talk’ produced by Tushar Apte, whose discography includes producing for world renowned artists such as Chris Brown, BTS, Demi Lovato and many others.
 Surpassing the success of ‘Kutunggu Kau Putus’, ‘Sweet Talk’ became the biggest release of her career.
-Alongside winning “Best Collaborative Work” at the AMI Awards, its music video also won "Best Music Video of The Year" at the SCTV 2018 awards.
-The single also marks the start of a series of releases fully written in English, starting off with ‘Fix You Up’ followed by ‘I Don’t Mind’ and ending with ‘Dream High’.
-Other than the critically acclaimed ‘I Don’t Mind’ collaboration, the trio also included ‘Dream High’, the official song for the 2018 Asian Paralympic Games.
+Alongside winning "Best Collaborative Work" at the AMI Awards, its music video also won "Best Music Video of The Year" at the SCTV 2018 awards.
+The single also marks the start of a series of releases fully written in English, starting off with ‘Fix You Up’ followed by ‘I Don't Mind’ and ending with ‘Dream High’.
+Other than the critically acclaimed ‘I Don't Mind’ collaboration, the trio also included ‘Dream High’, the official song for the 2018 Asian Paralympic Games.

-In 2019, she released her single ‘Positif’, a cover of Naif’s ‘Posesif’ in collaboration with Danone-Aqua, as an effort to raise awareness on mindful plastic consumption and shine a spotlight on sustainability.
+In 2019, she released her single ‘Positif’, a cover of Naif's ‘Posesif’ in collaboration with Danone-Aqua, as an effort to raise awareness on mindful plastic consumption and shine a spotlight on sustainability.

-Looking to end her album hiatus in 2020, Sheryl traveled to the US to carry out a workshop to produce a 3-song EP under a partnership between Musica Studios and Empire Asia.
-Other than being an international collaboration between two big labels, the highlights of the project included having Grammy-nominated producer Tha Aristocrats producing the first single off the trilogy, “Want Ur Love”.
+Looking to end her album hiatus in 2020, Sheryl Sheinafia traveled to the US to carry out a workshop to produce a 3-song EP under a partnership between Musica Studios and Empire Asia.
+Other than being an international collaboration between two big labels, the highlights of the project included having Grammy-nominated producer Tha Aristocrats producing the first single off the trilogy, "Want Ur Love".
 However, due to the COVID-19 outbreak, the release of the project was delayed and postponed until further notice.
-Refusing to be discouraged, Sheryl would then go on to carry out her single rollout that eventually led up to release her third studio album under Musica and first album written fully in English, ‘Jennovine’, on January 15, 2021.
+Refusing to be discouraged, Sheryl Sheinafia would then go on to carry out her single rollout that eventually led up to release her third studio album under Musica and first album written fully in English, ‘Jennovine’, on 15 January 2021.

-The concept for the album started with a dream Sheryl had as a 13-year old.
+The concept for the album started with a dream Sheryl Sheinafia had as a 13-year-old.
 She dreamt of childbirth but instead of giving birth to a child, she was met with a guitar, to which she named ‘Jennovine’.
 The album shows Sheryl coming to terms with maturity both as an adult but more importantly as a musician, letting go of the past and reliving childhood ambitions in an era of adulthood.
 ‘Jennovine’ is easily crowned her best pop project to date, exploring artistry and lyricism like never before.
 Embracing her collaborative spirit, the album features appearances from fellow Indonesian artists Ariel Nayaka, Rendy Pandugo and Pamungkas.
 Alongside direct features, Petra Sihombing and Gamaliel also bear producer credits.